 \section{Abstract}

 The Fisher-Rao distance between two probability distributions of a finite-dimensional parametric statistical model is defined as the Riemannian geodesic distance induced by the Fisher information metric.
 The Fisher-Rao distance is guaranteed by construction to be invariant under diffeomorphisms of both the sample space and the parameter space of the statistical model.
-In order to calculate the Fisher-Rao distance in closed-form, we need (1) to elicit a formula for the Fisher-Rao geodesics, and (2) to integrate the Fisher length element along those geodesics.
-These calculations turn out to be difficult tasks for some statistical models like the multivariate elliptical distributions which include the ubiquitous multivariate normal distributions.
-In this work, we consider several numerically robust approximation and bounding techniques for the Fisher-Rao distances: First, we report generic upper bounds on Fisher-Rao distances based on closed-form 1D Fisher-Rao distances of submodels.
+In order to calculate the Fisher-Rao distance in closed-form, one proceeds by (1) eliciting a formula for the Fisher-Rao geodesics, and (2) integrating the Fisher-Rao length element along those geodesics.
+These calculations turn out to be difficult tasks for some statistical models like the multivariate elliptical distributions which include the class of multivariate normal distributions.
+In this work, we consider several numerically robust approximation and bounding techniques for the Fisher-Rao distances: First, we report generic upper bounds on the Fisher-Rao distances based on closed-form Fisher-Rao distances of univariate submodels.
 Second, we describe several generic approximation schemes depending on whether the Fisher-Rao geodesics or pregeodesics are available in closed-form or not.
 In particular, we obtain a generic method to guarantee an arbitrarily small additive error on the approximation provided that Fisher-Rao pregeodesics and tight lower and upper bounds are available.
-This case applies to the multivariate normal distributions.
-Third, we consider the case of Fisher metrics being Hessian metrics, and report generic tight upper bounds on the Fisher-Rao distances by square roots of Jeffreys-Bregman divergences which correspond to the Fisher-Rao energies of dual curves in information geometry.
-Uniparametric and biparametric statistical models always have Fisher Hessian metrics, and in general a simple test allows to check whether the Fisher information matrix yields a Hessian Fisher metric or not.
-Fourth, we consider elliptical distribution families and show how to apply the above techniques to these models.
+This case applies to the class of multivariate normal distributions.
+Third, we consider the case of Fisher metrics being Hessian metrics, and report generic tight upper bounds on the Fisher-Rao distances as square roots of Jeffreys-Bregman divergences which correspond to the Fisher-Rao energies of dual curves in information geometry.
+Uniparametric and biparametric statistical models always have Fisher Hessian metrics.
+Fourth, we consider elliptical distribution families and show how to apply the above approximation and bounding techniques to these models.
 We also propose two new distances based either on the Fisher-Rao lengths of curves serving as proxies of Fisher-Rao geodesics, or based on the Birkhoff/Hilbert projective cone distance.
-Last, we consider an alternative group-theoretic approach for statistical transformation models based on the notion of maximal invariant which yields insights on the structures of the Fisher-Rao distance formula and its degrees of freedom which may be used fruitfully in applications.
+Finally, we consider an alternative group-theoretic approach for statistical transformation models based on the notion of maximal invariant which yields insights on the structures of the Fisher-Rao distance formula and its degrees of freedom which may be used fruitfully in applications.